What to do in Aoraki/Mount Cook National Park, home to glaciers, grandeur & high mountain peaks

 From hiking to see the Tasman glacier to getting a glimpse of New Zealand’s tallest mountain peak, here are the best things to do in this epic national park.

-This is a question I don’t love answering.
-Everywhere in New Zealand is beautiful to me, and choosing ‘must sees’ goes against my travel philosophy.
+Everywhere in New Zealand is beautiful to me.
 But, if you press me, I will admit it.
 I think Aoraki/Mount Cook is the singularly most beautiful part of New Zealand.

 Mt Cook — Aoraki in Māori — is the tallest mountain peak in New Zealand.
 This rocky spire 3,724 metres above sea level is where Sir Edmund Hillary famously honed his climbing skills before taking on Everest.